 These forward-looking statements are based upon management's current beliefs and expectations and are not guarantees of future performance, nor should they be relied upon as representing management's views as of any subsequent date.
 These forward-looking statements are also inherently subject to significant business, economic and competitive uncertainties, risks and contingencies, many of which are difficult to predict and generally beyond management's control.
-In addition, these forward-looking statements are subject to assumptions with respect to future business strategies and decisions that are subject to change and actual results, performance or achievements may be materially different from the anticipated results, performance or achievements discussed, expressed or implied by these forward-looking statements.
+In addition, these forward-looking statements are subject to change and actual results, performance or achievements may be materially different from the anticipated results, performance or achievements discussed, expressed or implied by these forward-looking statements.
 Factors that might cause such differences include, but are not limited to the following: